PGi Report Reveals the Smartphone as the Go-To Device for UC&C

 - Tablet (four percent)

-The PGi global report, entitled “The Future of UC&C on Mobile,” showed that HD audio with background noise suppression is ranked as the most likely feature (43 percent) to encourage greater smartphone usage, followed by ease of access (25 percent), enhanced battery life (16 percent) and improved data plan usage (12 percent).
+The PGi global report, entitled “The Future of UC&C on Mobile,” showed that HD audio with background noise suppression is ranked as the most likely feature (43 percent) to encourage greater usage, followed by ease of access (25 percent), enhanced battery life (16 percent) and improved data plan usage (12 percent).
 The top network developments to drive future UC&C on mobile include improved network coverage (33 percent), enhanced call quality (29 percent), faster download speeds (13 percent) and enabling 5G (13 percent).

 The findings also showed that mobile network operators (MNOs) or mobile virtual network operators (MVNOs) are most expected to drive the use of UC&C services on smartphones over the next five years (38 percent).
 This contrasts with 37 percent of respondents that consider Over-the-Top (OTT) application providers to be well positioned in this sector.
 The MNO lead could be due to their role in improving network coverage, enhancing call quality and their established UC&C expertise.